It is usual for pupils – the black part in the center of our eyes – to dilate and constrict to improve our vision.

 - Glaucoma, another cause of pupil dilation

-Ocular tumors may or may not be cancerous, but it is important to get the tumor removed as a precautionary measure.
-Due to the might malignancy of ocular tumors, removing the growth early will also limit the spread around the body.
-Thankfully, small tumors can be removed by using a laser.
-However, in the worst-case scenarios, your cat’s eye may need to be removed.
+Ocular tumors may or may not be cancerous, but it is vital to get the tumor removed as a precautionary measure.
+Besides, removing the growth early will also limit the spread around the body.
+Small lumps can be removed using a laser, but your cat’s eye may need to be removed entirely for larger tumors.

 9. Iris Atrophy

-Old cats with dilated pupils could suffer from iris atrophy as this is an age-related condition.
+Old cats with dilated pupils could suffer from iris atrophy, an age-related condition.
 As cats get older, the colored part surrounding their pupil known as the iris degenerates and starts to thin.

 Aside from giving your cat’s eyes their beautiful color, the iris is also a muscle that helps the pupil to contract in response to bright light.
 As this muscle thins, it gets weaker, making it harder to constrict the pupil.
-Therefore, older cats often have a permanently dilated look.
+Therefore, older cats often have big, round eyes all the time.

 10. Medication Side Effects

 Usually, this is due to overdosage.
-I recommend you speak to your vet and see if you need to reduce the amount of medication you are giving your cat.
-You may also be able to switch to another pain killer that does not have the same side effects.
-All cats are different, so it can take a little playing around with different medications and dosages to get it spot on.
+I recommend that you speak to your vet and see if you need to reduce the dose.
+You may also be able to switch to another painkiller that does not have the same side effects.
+All cats are different, so getting the treatment spot on takes a little time.

-With that being said, dilated pupils are not a bad side effect and will not cause any harm.
-If the drugs are beneficial to the underlying condition, your vet will probably suggest leaving the treatment as it is.
-It is better for your cat to have dilated pupils all the time than it is for them to be in intense pain.
+That said, dilated pupils are not a bad side effect and will not cause any harm.
+If the drugs benefit the underlying condition, your vet will probably suggest leaving the treatment as it is.
+It is better for your cat to have dilated pupils than for them to be in intense pain.

 If your cat’s eyes are always dilated, a trip to the vet is needed.

 It is nearly always an indication that something is wrong with your furry friend.
-Eyes are very delicate and all underlying conditions must be treated ASAP before they deteriorate and damage your cat’s vision for good.
+Eyes are very delicate, and all underlying conditions must be treated before they deteriorate and damage your cat’s vision for good.

 1. Better Vision

-You will notice that your cat’s pupils dilate and constrict in response to changes in light levels.
-In bright light, they will constrict to protect the back of the eye, but in the dark, they will dilate to let as much light in as possible.
+You will notice that your cat’s pupils change size in response to light.
+In bright light, the pupils constrict to protect the back of the eye, but in the dark, the eyes dilate to let as much light in as possible.

-If you are wondering “can cats see in the dark?” their vision is not perfect, and they cannot see any more than we can in the pitch black.
-However, they can see much better in low light conditions, which is all thanks to their pupils dilating and letting as much light into their eyes as possible.
+If you are wondering, “Can cats see in the dark?” their night vision is not perfect.
+However, they can see much better in low light conditions, which is all thanks to their pupils dilating and letting as much light into their eyes as possible!

 2. Surprise or Fear

 Cat’s eyes will also dilate when they are surprised or scared.
-This is because cats produce large amounts of the hormone adrenaline when they feel startles.
-Large amounts of adrenaline running through their body triggers the “fight or flight” response and give them the best chance of survival.
+This is because cats produce large amounts of the hormone adrenaline when they feel startled.

-Another side effect of adrenaline is that it makes cats’ pupils dilate.
-This lets more light into the eyes and improves their vision so they can properly assess the danger and deal with it most effectively.
+This hormone causes several physical changes in their body, including causing cats’ pupils to dilate.
+This physiological change lets more light into the eyes and improves their vision so they can properly assess the danger and deal with it most effectively.

 If your cat’s pupils are big and round, it is best to leave your cat be.
-It could be anything from a loud noise to an unknown house visitor that makes your cat feel scared.
-And scared cats are more likely to attack or lash out in fear.
-Leave them time to settle and realize they are still in a safe space and approach them when their eyes are back to normal.
+Scared cats are more likely to attack or lash out in fear.
+Leave them time to settle and realize they are still in a safe space and approach them when their eyes are not dilated and are back to normal size.

-The reason cats’ eyes dilate when they play is that adrenaline is again pumping around their bodies.
-When hunting prey in the wild, cats need to be alert, fearless, and have lots of blood going to their muscles so that they can respond quickly and catch their next meal, and they rely on adrenaline for this.
+Cats’ eyes also dilate when they are hunting or playing.
+This is because of the hormone adrenaline.
+When hunting in the wild, cats need to be alert, fearless and have lots of blood flow to muscles so that they can successfully catch their next meal, and they rely on adrenaline for this.

 For domestic cats, their version of playing is hunting – playing with toy mice, chasing bits of string, or pouncing on their cat kicker toy are all similar motions to hunting real-life prey.
-Therefore, playing has the same effect on the body as hunting.
-Adrenaline will be pumping around their bodies as they play, making their pupils involuntarily dilate.
+Therefore, playing has the same effect on the body.
+Adrenaline pumps around their bodies as they play, making their pupils involuntarily dilate.

 Having pupils that dilate and constrict in different circumstances is a sign of good feline health.
 Yet if your cat’s eyes are always dilated it can be concerning.
 Cats’ eyes often give away a lot about how your cat is feeling and can be the first obvious symptom for many underlying conditions.

-If you notice your cat has permanently large pupils, take them to the vet as soon as possible.
+If you notice your cat has large pupils all the time, take them to the vet as soon as possible.
 Usually, hypertension is what is causing their pupils to dilate, which is a secondary condition for several illnesses.
 Therefore, it is important your vet diagnoses the underlying problem and provides effective treatment.

 Other conditions could also be the culprit, and the majority can be managed with the correct treatment.
 The most important thing to remember is not to panic.
-Follow the advice of your vet and your cat will likely be well and back to good health in no time at all.
+Follow the advice of your vet and your cat will likely be well and back to good health in no time.